DJDanl/cpp-docs.pt-br/docs/dotnet/deque-stl-clr.md

 ### <a name="remarks"></a>Comentários

-A função membro insere um elemento com o valor `val` no início da sequência controlada.
+A função membro insere um elemento com valor `val` no início da sequência controlada.
 Você o usa para colocar outro elemento no deque.

 ### <a name="example"></a>Exemplo